PelleGroot/bucketlist/PROCESS.md

 ### 20-6
 Could not find a way to get the Adventure API working, but found another API http://tour-pedia.org/api/index.html that is free and will work.
 This is why I deleted some attributes inside the bucketlistItem class.
 I won't show costs of activities anymore.
 EDIT: the new API requests way too many places.
-Thinking of a way to reduct this amount.
+Thinking of a way to reduce this amount.

+### 21-6
+Had an idea about how to fix the result.
+Using the location of the device instead of the input from the user

+### 22-6
+Fixed getting the location of the device and pass it onto the API to get a list of results in the neighbourhood.
+The perimeter is fixed, and not variable again.

+### 25-6
+Made the code prettier and fixed some UI issues

+### 26-6
+Had a code review with Puja and used her comments to refactor my code

+### 27-6
+Made some last code changes to the searchActivity, now the user is able to select a perimeter for the search Also finished up my code and did a review with Nina and also worked her comments in my code